bitnami/charts/TESTING.md

 * [ ] Deployment-related parameters should be specified in a file named `vars.yaml`.
 This is a subset of the `runtime_parameters`
 * [ ] Use templating to parametrize tests with the help of the `vars.yaml` file
 * [ ] Tests should not rely on system packages (e.g. `curl`).
 Favor built-in GOSS primitives instead
-* [ ] Only check paths and configuration files that are injected/used by the Helm Chart (configmap, PVC, ...).
-Do not check the ones already present in the container
 * [ ] Prefer checking the exit status of a command rather than looking for a specific output.
 This will avoid most of the potential flakiness